Scientists Grow Plants in Moon Soil for the First Time

-When NASA sends Artemis astronauts back to the surface of the moon in coming years, they should be able to grow their own salad.
+When NASA launches Artemis astronauts back to the surface of the moon in the years to come, they should be able to grow their own salad.
 That's just one ramification of a historic experiment in which scientists used samples of lunar surface material, called regolith, to successfully grow plants here on Earth.

 Seeds of the plant Arabidopsis thaliana, which is related to mustard greens, were deposited in tiny samples of the regolith collected on three different Apollo missions a half century ago.